We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 Atypical Parkinsonism is the term for a group of conditions that display similar symptoms to Parkinson’s Disease.
 Patients suffer from motor and coordination issues, as well as uncontrollable tremors and stiffness.
 It is most common in people over 50.
 Whilst most of the symptoms mirror those of Parkinson’s, Atypical Parkinsonism comes with a few other symptoms that aren’t as common in Parkinson’s Disease.

-The main difference between Atypical Parkinsonism and Parkinson’s disease is what happens in the brain.
-A patient with PD will experience a loss in neurons.
-Neurons make dopamine which plays a role in movement, but whilst there are fewer dopamine neurons, there are still dopamine receptors.
-Patients with Atypical Parkinsonism may also lose their dopamine receptors.
-This could be why their symptoms are more progressive and why they don’t respond as well to Parkinson’s medication.
+The main difference between Atypical Parkinsonism and Parkinson’s disease lies in what happens in the brain.
+A patient with Parkinson’s disease will experience a loss of neurons that produce a chemical involved in movement, but while there are fewer of these neurons, the receptors for this chemical remain.
+In contrast, patients with Atypical Parkinsonism may also lose these receptors, which could contribute to more progressive symptoms and a reduced response to standard Parkinson’s treatments.

 Currently there is no cure for Atypical Parkinsonism, and there is no medication that can slow it down.
 However, certain types of treatments can help patients manage the symptoms of the condition for as long as possible - and early intervention is essential for this to be successful.
 At Dementech Neurosciences, we have a team of the world’s leading Parkinson’s Disease specialists who are experts in diagnosing Atypical Parkinson’s diseases, as well as providing access to cutting edge treatment options to help you manage your condition.